VAPPL

 Viral Antigen Processing & Presentation Lab

-Exploring HLA class I antigen processing and prevention in viral immune detection and evasion
+Exploring HLA class I antigen processing and presentation in viral immune detection and evasion

 Our Research

 MHC class I molecules (HLA in humans) are essential for orchestrating immune responses to tumours and pathogen-infected cells.
 They do this by presenting protein fragments (peptides) from pathogen and tumour proteins at the cell surface for surveillance by immune cells.
-When CD8+ T cells detect a foreign (viral) peptide presented by MHC-I, they will proceed to lysing the target cell.
+When CD8+ T cells detect a foreign (viral) peptide presented by MHC class I, they will proceed to lysing the target cell.

-To evade immune detection, viruses have evolved strategies to manipulate MHC-I molecules.
-Alternatively, viruses can interfere with other proteins of the antigen processing and pathway that are involved in the generation, selection and loading of peptides on MHC-I.
+To evade immune detection, viruses have evolved strategies to manipulate MHC class I molecules.
+Alternatively, viruses can interfere with other proteins of the antigen processing and pathway that are involved in the generation, selection and loading of peptides on MHC class I.

-With our research, we aim to better understand the MHC-I pathway in virus infections to i) gain a better understanding of immune detection of virus-infected cells and ii) to explore novel strategies by which viruses evade MHC-I pathway proteins.
+With our research, we aim to better understand the MHC class I pathway in virus infections to i) gain a better understanding of immune detection of virus-infected cells and ii) to explore novel strategies by which viruses evade MHC class I pathway proteins.
 This has important translational potential given the importance of MHC molecules in infectious disease, cancer, and autoimmunity.